John-Kostick/vzome-sharing/_posts/2022-06-04-Polar-Triacon-array-10-17-01.md

 A 3D design created in vZome.
 Use your mouse or touch to interact.

-There are two types of Polar zonohedra inn this study.
+There are two types of six directional polar zonohedra in this study.
 The first type has six-fold symmetry about the polar axis.

-This model shows a basic array of two of this type of Polar Triacontahedra sharing a polar vertex, with six dodecahedral cells also sharing the same origin point.
+This model shows a basic array of two of this type of Polar Triacontahedron sharing a polar vertex, with six dodecahedral cells also sharing the same origin point.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
        src="https://John-Kostick.github.io/vzome-sharing/2022/06/04/10-17-01-Polar-Triacon-array/Polar-Triacon-array.vZome" >